-California conforms to the exceptions from the additional tax on early withdrawals from retirement plans for qualified distributions made after September 11, 2001 to reservists while serving on active duty for at least 180 days and for qualified distributions made after August 17, 2006, to public safety employees after separation from service after age 50.
-If you received one or more of these distributions and were assessed an additional tax you may amend your returns to claim a refund.
+California conforms to the exceptions from the penalty on early withdrawals from retirement plans for qualified distributions made after September 11, 2001 to reservists while serving on active duty for at least 180 days and for qualified distributions made after August 17, 2006, to public safety employees after separation from service after age 50.
+If you received one or more of these distributions and were assessed a penalty you may amend your returns to claim a refund.